My office phone is 806.371.5201, however, the easiest way to contact me is by Remind or messaging me through Blackboard.

 Need Help?
-I am available in my office from 10:30am - 11:30am every Monday and Wednesday to assist you in my class.
+I am available in my office from 10:30am - 12:00pm Monday - Wednesday to assist you in my class.
 Please drop by and see me if you need help.
 If these times do not work for you, let me know and we can schedule a time that works for us both.

 If you have a disability (learning, mental, physical) that affects your ability to participate effectively and have access to any program or service at Amarillo College please contact Disability Services at (806) 345-5639 .
 Our offices are located in the Student Service Center office 112.
 More information may be found at www.actx.edu/disability.

 Disability Services facilitates access to all programs and services according to the ADA, Americans with Disabilities Act and Section 504 of the Rehabilitation Act, as well as other federal and state laws.

 Amarillo College is committed to providing equal access to all programs and services, including all working, learning, and service environments that affect equal access for persons with disabilities.
 This commitment to provide equal access and opportunity for persons with disabilities is in compliance with federal and state law.
 Amarillo College also strives to provide Electronic and Information Resources (EIR) that are accessible to all authorized users.

 If you find you are unable to access material in an accessible format please contact the Disability Services Office at (806) 345-5639 .
 This office will work in conjunction with other campus resources to address and accommodate your issue in a timely manner.